Isn’t it fun being the parent?

 Bart’s family eats breakfast BEFORE they open anything (and everyone is usually showered and fully dressed!) but I can’t wait that long, so we’ve compromised by doing stockings and a few rounds of gifts, then breaking for breakfast (this is our traditional Christmas breakfast), and then returning to gifts.

-What traditions have you kept from your family?
+What Christmas traditions have you kept from your family?
 I love hearing about the different ways families celebrate the holidays!

 Photos by Christie Knight Photography